Zabiullahkhan01/MAIN/README.md

 ## 🧪 How It Works

 - Depot masters define schedules and assign buses.
+- Depo master keeps track of crew attendance and manages substitution of crew if needed.
 - Drivers log in and view their assigned routes.
 - Drivers can send real-time emergency alerts via geolocation.
+- Depo master monitors and acts on Alert signals.
+- At Depo master end all future schedules that include Hindered buses gets cancelled,
 - The backend continuously optimizes assignments using a **genetic algorithm**, adapting to bus availability and peak-hour demand.

 ---